EmaroLab/armor/commands.md

 check if an individual exists.
 Size equal to 0 means the individual does not exist.

-<a name="1">[2]</a>: Timeout is optional.
-SPARQL query can also be expressed as separate
+<a name="1">[2]</a>: Timeout is optional, it will return all solutions found
- PREFIX, SELECT and WHERE directives.
+until the query times out.
+SPARQL query can also be expressed as separate PREFIX, SELECT and WHERE query sections.
 Takes from 1 to 4 arguments depending on the case.
- Slower than the non formatted call.
+ `QUERY_SPARQL` returns the queried objects in the `queried_objects` field while `QUERY_SPARQL_FORMATTED` returns it in `sparql_queried_objects`.

 <a name="2">[3]</a>: **Manipulation flag:** if true, all manipulations on the reference
 will be buffered instead of being executed immediately.
 You can apply all